felixonmars/dnsmasq-china-list/README.md

  - The domain's NS server is located in China.

- - The domain will resolve to an IP located in China mainland when using a Chinese DNS server (For example, CDN accelerated sites that have node in China).
+ - The domain will resolve to an IP located in China mainland when using a Chinese DNS server, but _not_ always do when using a foreign DNS server (For example, CDN accelerated sites that have node in China).
 This however does _not_ include those having node _near_ China mainland, like in Japan, Hong Kong, Taiwan, etc.

   Please don't add subdomains if the top domain is already in the list.
 This includes all .cn domains which are already matched by the `/cn/` rule.